Blood Orange Beef Stew with Butternut Squash

 - 1 tsp sea salt, or to taste

 - nut meg -freshly grated

 - 3 tbs all purpose flour

-Discard the bay leaf and thyme sprigs and gently stir in 1/2 teaspoon of the reserved orange zest.
-Serve hot sprinkled with the parsley and a pinch of freshly grated nutmeg and bruschetta.
+- Discard the bay leaf and thyme sprigs and gently stir in ½ teaspoon of the reserved orange zest.
+Serve hot sprinkled with the parsley, orange slices, red chile and a pinch of freshly grated nutmeg.